MCAT and GPA

-Each medical school differs from one another and judges MCAT and GPA scores differently.
+Each medical school differs from one another and judges these two scores differently.
 Some consider GPA to be more important than MCAT in determining the fate of a medical school aspirant.
-This is chiefly due to the prestige level of the medical school where everything other than MCAT and GPA scores falls short.
+This is chiefly due to the prestige level of the medical school where everything other than these two scores falls short.
 In order to get your strong foot at the admission door, it's necessary to maximize both your MCAT and GPA scores.
-Always remember that without passing the cut off test for MCAT and GPA, no medical school shall grant you admission to medicine studies.
-So, it's important to give more focus upon GPA and MCAT separately to make sure you have your scores right at the end of the exam.
+Always remember that without passing the cut off test, no medical school shall grant you admission to medicine studies.
+So, it's important to give more focus upon these two test separately to make sure you have your scores right at the end of the exam.
 Put more emphasis upon pre-med school classes as they shape the foundation which shall help to take MCAT.
 As pre-med classes are tough, more than 70 percent of the knowledge gathered in the process shall be utilized to answer questions when you sit for MCAT.

 Medical School Admission-Difficult Than Anticipated

 There are many students who find medical school admissions to be more difficult and complex than they had anticipated.
 In other words, they lack a comprehensive idea about MCAT and GPA scores which is immensely important.
-It is to be remembered, that both MCAT and GPA are together essential for you to secure your admission in medical school.
+It is to be remembered, that both these tests are together essential for you to secure your admission in medical school.
 Hence, special emphasis should be given to both and not to anyone.